On the $(\varphi,\Gamma)$-modules corresponding to crystalline representations: Introduction

 \subsection{Acknowledgements}

 I would like to express my sincere gratitude to my advisor Takeshi Tsuji for everything he has done for me including guiding me to $p$-adic Galois representations and $p$-adic Hodge theory, suggesting many ideas, pointing out some mistakes and checking the draft.
 This article would not exist without his help.
 I am deeply grateful to Ahmed Abbes for his advice on academic writing.
 I would also like to thank Abhinandan for kindly answering my questions about Wach modules and checking the draft.
-I heartily thank Laurent Berger for informing me of \cite[Remarque on page 393]{Wach1996} and the analogy between $\varphi$-finite part and \cite[Remark 2.6.5]{BFYSB2022}.
+I heartily thank Laurent Berger for informing me of \cite[Remarque on page 393]{Wach1996} and the analogy between the $\varphi$-finite part and \cite[Remark 2.6.5]{BFYSB2022}.
+I am also grateful to Adriano Marmora for pointing out the importance of \cref{prop:scalar extension of crystalline phi gamma module}.
 This work was supported by the WINGS-FMSP program at Graduate School of Mathematical Sciences, the University of Tokyo.
+This work was partially supported by JSPS KAKENHI Grant Number 25KJ1165.